Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 How to get rid of malicious chrome extensions

-Funny, but to remove malicious Chrome extensions, you might need a Chrome extension that can detect threats and malicious code.
+Funny, but to remove malicious Chrome extensions, you might need a Chrome extension that can detect threats and helps to avoid downloading malicious code.
 After installing one, you will be notified if a downloaded file has malicious properties.
 The second way is to remove extensions manually from your browser.
 You can do that by going to the extension menu and removing them individually.
 Finally, restoring your Chrome browser to its default settings is a good option.

 Malicious extensions on other browsers